AustraliaCash/AustraliaCash-Core/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/cyberdollar/cyberdollar/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the CyberDollar Core software, the underlying protocols and the CYBER asset.
+  to discuss features, planned and unplanned, related to both the development of the CyberDollar Core software, the underlying protocols and the CASH asset.
 * [CyberDollardev subreddit](https://www.reddit.com/r/cyberdollardev/)

 ### Version strategy